Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Testing the Code

-You can type any of the above commands in the Debug Window and press Enter Key, like the sample given below, to test the commands before using them in your programs:
+You can type any of the above commands in the Debug Window and press the Enter Key, like the sample given below, to test the commands before using them in your programs:

-MsgOK "System is preparing to shut down","cmdExit_Click"
+MsgOK "System is preparing to shut down", "cmdExit_Click"

 OR